dhsc-govuk/FingertipsNext/frontend/fingertips-frontend/README.md

 ## Visual Screenshot Snapshot Testing

-Performed in the e2e tests and only when they run in CI/CD, they are not performed when the e2e tests are run locally to avoid flake as the screenshots will be different for different platforms.
+Only performed in the e2e tests and only when they run in CI/CD, therefore they are not performed when the e2e tests are run locally.
+This is following best practice as defined by the playwright docs - https://playwright.dev/docs/test-snapshots to avoid flake as the screenshots will be different for different platforms.

-There is a manual workflow job to update the snapshots stored in the github cache.
+If you are in a new branch, there wont be any screenshots for that branch, so the cache dependencies job will check the main branch for base screenshots using the fallback restore-keys.

 An allowable tolerance of pixel difference is configured in the playwright config file, see maxDiffPixels.

+If you have made changes in your branch that have correctly resulted in the screenshots not matching the base screenshots, within the tolerance, then you need to update the base screenshots.
+There is a manual workflow job to do this and store them in the github cache.

 ## Code structure